Doubly Circular Linked List | Set 2 (Deletion)

-We have discussed doubly circular linked list introduction and its insertion.
+We have discussed the doubly circular linked list introduction and its insertion.

 Case 1: Empty List(start = NULL)

-- If the list is empty, simply return.
+- If the list is empty, simply return it.

-- If the list is not empty then we define two pointers curr and prev_1 and initialize the pointer curr points to first node of the list and prev_1 = NULL.
+- If the list is not empty, then we define two pointers curr and prev_1 and initialize the pointer curr points to the first node of the list, and prev_1 = NULL.

-- Traverse the list using curr pointer to find the node to be deleted and before moving curr to next node, every time set prev_1 = curr.
+- Traverse the list using the curr pointer to find the node to be deleted and before moving from curr to the next node, every time set prev_1 = curr.

 - If the node is found, check if it is the only node in the list.
 If yes, set start = NULL and free the node pointing by curr.

-- If the given key(Say 4) matches with first node of the list(Step 4):
+- If the given key(Say 4) matches with the first node of the list(Step 4):

-- If the given key(Say 8) matches with last node of the list(Step 5):
+- If the given key(Say 8) matches with the last node of the list(Step 5):

-- If the given key(Say 6) matches with middle node of the list(Step 6):
+- If the given key(Say 6) matches with the middle node of the list(Step 6):